-File Form 3520 if:
+File Form 3520 if any one or more of the following applies:

 1. You are the responsible party for reporting a reportable event that occurred during the current tax year, or you held an outstanding obligation of a related foreign trust (or a person related to the trust) that you treated as a qualified obligation during the current tax year.
-Responsible party, reportable event, and qualified obligation are defined on pages 3 and 4.
+Responsible party, reportable event, and qualified obligation are defined on page 4.